hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   sparse output byte-exactly.
 It passes at 278,888 simulated ns.
 - The existing `COPY_LAYOUT` C=3/C=31 regression with unaligned L2 bindings
   passes at 199,932 simulated ns.
+- The independent-memory regression verifies the `0x1010...`/`0x1018...` Snitch alias and the `0x1020...` engine alias through iDMA in both directions.
+It passes at 34,247 simulated ns.
 - The runtime firmware remains 23,596 bytes of `.text`; no RTL source was changed.